 …the same for everyone.

 The mindsets about autism are often ditch to ditch, and people who have it tend to get bucketed in one extreme or the other.
 Using that thought process gets us far from the truth.
 Autism is not just one thing; it is a spectrum.
 These are individuals who have their own unique personalities, characteristics and capabilities.
 ASD affects each person in different ways and in varying levels.
-Just because you may have a cousin with autism who doesn’t care for hugs, flaps his hands when excited, and has a knack for sports statistics, doesn’t mean another child experiences the same challenges or successes.
+Just because you may have a cousin with autism who doesn’t care for hugs, flaps his hands when excited, and has a knack for sports statistics, doesn’t mean another neurodiverse individual experiences the same challenges or successes.

 …indicative of exceptional intellectual or artistic abilities (a la Rain Man).

 This is the side that is often highlighted in fictional stories.
 You’ve seen it: a genius who just seems a little socially awkward.
 Yes, there absolutely are incredible scientists, artists, musicians, mathematicians, directors, comedians and individuals with other skills and talents who live with autism.
 Yet it is misguided to think that autism in itself leads to extreme intelligence or out-of-this-world creativity.